cuboulder-MSD/digColl_womenPoetsRomantic/README.md

 ### Internet Media Type
 Standard that indicates the nature and format of a document, file, or assortment of bytes.
 The [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml) is responsible for all official MIME.

-Media type(s) in this collection: tiff
+Media type(s) in this collection: application/pdf
 ### Extent
 The size or scale of the work.
 ### Digital Origin